 Appointing guardians to have parental responsibility of your children, if they are minors is one of the most important reasons why you’d need a Will.
 Any child under the age of 18 must have an adult who is responsible for them.

 What were to happen if something happened to both parents?
 Absent a Will, if guardians are not appointed for your children, the family court would choose among family members to appoint your children to.
 For expats in Hong Kong, if no family members are present your children would be placed in an orphanage!
 It will then be upon the courts’ decision to decide who, if anyone, is best fit to care for them.

 Having a Will allows you to appoint guardians you’d want to raise your children.

 When choosing who will administer your estate make sure to appoint someone who is organised, that you trust and who is honest.
 The executors of your Will will make sure that all your affairs are in order, from bank accounts and bills to business affairs.
 Executors have an important role in executing your Will according to your wishes and thus, another important reason to have a Will- to ensure the wind up of your estate and affairs are left in good hands.

 4 – Avoid Lengthy Probate

 Even with a Will probate is no walk in the park and takes some time, as the purpose of probate is to administer your estate.
 Passing on without a Will, known as dying intestate, probate can be a nightmare as the court decides how to divide your estate without your known wishes!
 Having a Will speeds up the probate process and allows the court to administer your estate according to your wishes.

 Don’t let procrastination get in the way of having a Will.
 Avoid unwanted stress on your family and protect them during an emotional time.
-Talk to our great Phoenix Wills Team about writing your Will and planning your estate.
+Talk to our team about will writing services and planning your estate in Hong Kong.